 Section 6.
-Section 21.60.030, Subdivision J, of the Stanislaus County Code is added to read as follows: "J. Commercial cannabis (storefront or non-storefront), manufac-turing (volatile or non-volatile), testing labs, distribution, and cultivation or nursery activities (mixed-light or indoor), subject to Section 21.08.020(D) of this added to read as follows: "E. Commercial cannabis manufacturing (non-volatile), testing labs, distribution, and cultivation or nursery activities (mixed-light or indoor), subject to Section
+Section 21.60.030, Subdivision J, of the Stanislaus County Code is added to read as follows: "J. Commercial cannabis (storefront or non-storefront), manufac-turing (volatile or non-volatile), testing labs, distribution, and cultivation or nursery activities (mixed-light or indoor), subject to Section 21.08.020(D) of this

 Section 7.
-Section 21.64.030, Subdivision E, of the Stanislaus County Code is
+Section 21.64.030, Subdivision E, of the Stanislaus County Code is added to read as follows: